Maranello Motorsport

-Maranello Motorsport is a GT racing team that is competing in the Australian GT Championship.
+Maranello Motorsport are Ferrari Specialists.
+Specialising in Ferrari sales, Service Restoration and GT racing.
+Competing in the Australian GT Championship and Bathurst12 Hour events.
 Maranello Motorsport was formed in the late 1990s by Mark Coffey to enter Australia's then premier sports car racing series, Nations Cup.

 Racing History

 Australian GT

 Maranello Motorsport has supported various customers in the Australian GT Championship.

 In 2007 the team upgraded to the latest F430GT3 and despite it not arriving until mid-season, went on to a string of podium finishes and fastest laps before winning the 2007 Australian GT Championship and the 2007 Sandown GT Classic with Allan Simonsen and Tim Leahey driving.
 This was repeated in 2008 when Allan Simonsen and Nick O'Halloran won the GT Classic again.

 After campaigning a number of 430GT3's through 2009/10, 2011 saw the arrival of the new F458GT3 late in the year but just in time for the 2011 Bathurst Sprint.
 Its debut at this event sent shock waves through Australian motorsport when a new lap record of 2.04.95 was set by SImonsen early on the last morning of the event.
-This was nearly two whole seconds faster than Greg Murphy's "Lap of the Gods" from 2006 and sent the time keepers into such disbelief that they initially deleted the lap, believing it was a timing error.
-The time was later reinstated after the teams data showed the same time.
+This was nearly two whole seconds faster than Greg Murphy's "Lap of the Gods" from 2006 and sent the timekeepers into such disbelief that they initially deleted the lap, believing it was a timing error.
+The time was later reinstated after the team's data showed the same time.

 One of their long-term drivers, Peter Edwards, went through the Maranello driver training system and started racing a Ferrari 360 Challenge, before graduating to a 430 GT3.
 Cameron McConville and Nick O’Halloran competed in Maranello’s black Ferrari, supported by Apex Tubulars, while the team’s second red car was driven by two-time Bathurst 1000 winner John Bowe and Edwards in 2012.